biswas-neelesh96/Machine-Learning-Algorithms/README.md

 1) Before contributing, make sure you have a [GitHub](https://github.com) account with a proper knowledge of Git or Github.
 Also you are requested to visit the official website of [Hacktoberfest 2022](https://hacktoberfest.digitalocean.com) before contributing to the repositories.

 2) Since, this repository is used for writing Machine Learning Algorithms, you are advised to upload your codes in related languages.
-Although **Python, MATLAB & R** are highly preferred, you can upload in any other language.
+Although **Python, MATLAB & R** are highly preferred, you can upload in any other language whichever comfortable for you.

 3) Please make sure your files are shared in relevant extensions of the languages; for example, **.py & (.ipynb)** are for **Python**, simlarly, **.m** is for **MATLAB** and vice-versa.
 If you want your pull requests to be merged, please share your codes with their respective extension.
 Further if you share **.txt** or any text file extension, then it won't be accepted.